About Us

 Secretary

-Dean of Workforce & Economic Development, West Virginia University-Parkersburg
+Dean Workforce & Economic Development, West Virginia University at Parkersburg

 Mike Butcher, Honorary Lifetime Board Member